Rail Page Index:

 There is a point at which rail does begin to make sense, and at this point, government involvement in paying for construction and operation should be acceptable with the understanding that it is cheaper than building a new highway or adding lanes to an existing one.

 Equal playing field is ideal

 I believe if all modes of transportation were to compete on a level playing field, ie., NO SUBSIDY for any mode, or at least, equal subsidy based on usage, there would be a place for profitable regularly scheduled common carrier passenger trains in certain markets.
 Indeed, there have been attempts at this from time to time, usually focused on particular markets, like ski trains, a Walt Disney World train, and the Auto Train pre-Amtrak.
+Florida East Coast's All Aboard Florida subsidiary is attempting non-subsidized passenger rail with its Brightline service.
 I suspect there would be more excursions and dinner trains as well.
 It might even be possible to run a nationwide network similar to what we know as Amtrak.
 But the focus of these services must be on passenger demand, and this holds true for Amtrak even as it exists today.